cryptoGlance/cryptoGlance-web-app/README.md

 - Mobile optimized design
 - Customizable via:
  - Add/Remove/Edit Panels and move them around
- - Collapse or Expand a panels
+ - Collapse or Expand panels
  - Drag n' drop certain stat-pairs to the position you prefer
  - These preferences are saved to a local browser cookie (for now)
 - Monitor RSS feeds and Subreddits